Ylar/Search-and-Destroy-1.3.3/README.md

 this was not brilliant, especially if it ran you into a room of aggros and got you killed.
 Yeah, no thanks.

-The new approach is if no 'xset mark' start room exists, the plugin now has a lookup table with a 'default' start room for nearly every area, and it will run you to that room instead.
+The new approach is:  If no 'xset mark' start room exists, the plugin now has a lookup table with a 'default' start room for nearly every area, and it will run you there instead.
 Most of the time it's the room linking to the continent or parent zone, but sometimes it's a few rooms in.
-Some do have aggros but unless you run to something Xmas at low level, it generally won't kill you.
-As a bonus, Upper and Lower Planes can now have a set 'xrunto' point, which I set to the Amulet of the Planes landing room.
+Some do have aggros but unless you run to something like Xmas at low level, it generally won't kill you.
+As a bonus, Upper and Lower Planes can now have a set 'xrunto' point, which I set to be the Amulet of the Planes landing room.

 Some SH areas got left out due to risk of me dying a lot.
 For those, it's 'runto roulette'